north/generator-style-prototype/readme.md

 $ npm install -g yo gulp bower generator-style-prototype
 ```

 Ensure you have [Ruby](https://www.ruby-lang.org/en/) with [RubyGems](http://rubygems.org/) installed as well.
 If you are on an Apple computer, you need at least Ruby version *2.0.0p451* installed.
 You can check your Ruby version by running `$ ruby -v`.
-If you do not have the correct version of Ruby installed, do the following:
+If you do not have the correct version of Ruby installed, do the following (you may need to `sudo` these steps):

 1. Install [Homebrew](http://brew.sh/)
 2. `brew install rbenv ruby-build`